grew-nlp/grew_doc/content/grewpy/multi_corpora_counting.md

 [`grewpy` Tutorial](../tutorial)

-# Grewpy tutorial: counting requests on a list of corpus
+# Grewpy Tutorial: counting requests on a list of corpus

 Download the notebook [here](../multi_corpora_counting.ipynb).